If you have been planning to register an overseas company, it is important that you understand the best options that are at your disposal.

 In this case, Singapore subsidiary company is the type of company that you should be thinking of registering.
 Why?

-First, it is essential that you get to know the in Singapore.
+First, it is essential that you get to know the type of business entity in Singapore.

 Singapore subsidiary company primarily refers to an organisation that is locally registered or incorporated.

-In addition to this, the organisation would be a which major shareholders being either foreign or local companies.
+In addition to this, the organisation would be a private limited company which major shareholders being either foreign or local company.

 Among the many advantages, the mere fact that you would enjoy unparalleled foreign ownership should motivate you in incorporating this type of a company.

 After the company has been registered completely, legally, it is considered as a local company.

 This infers that it would enjoy the benefits that other local companies are entitled to e.g. tax exemptions.